JohannesKarge/johanneskarge.github.io/content/publication/corporate debt paper/index.md

 publication_types:
 - "report"

-summary: Research project on corporate debt and macroeconomic fluctuations.
+summary: Research project on corporate debt and macroeconomic fluctuations (in progress).
 ---